Spotify under fire from US Congress over Discovery Mode royalty policy

 "Artist and label teams have told Spotify for years that they want more agency in reaching new listeners and driving meaningful connections on our platform – Discovery Mode, in its early phase, delivers just that.
 We have been transparent about the use of Discovery Mode and the commercial considerations associated with it to our users and partners by publicly discussing this test in many forums and describing its use within the user experience.
 On the whole, the response to Discovery Mode from our listeners and partners has been incredibly positive."

-Whichever side of the fence you fall on, it's perhaps worth noting that Spotify drives over 16 billion artist "discoveries" a month (when audiences hear music from artists they have not heard from before).
+Whichever side of the fence you fall on, it's perhaps worth noting that Spotify drives over 16 billion artist "discoveries" a month (when listeners hear music from artists they've not heard from before).

 Still no sign of the promised and hotly-anticipated Spotify HiFi though...